Reducing and reviving

 To provide a custom reducing/reviving behavior while keeping instance state

-automatic reducing/reviving, you can use the provided data
+automatic reducing/reviving, you can use the provided data factory function

-.
+passed to $reduce.
 It will reduce internal data used by Foscia to correctly

 revive instance state.